luckywenfenghe/matlab-mcp-server/README.md

 npm run build
 ```

-### 2. Configure Claude to use the server
+### 2. Configure cline to use the server

-To use with Claude Desktop, add the server config:
+To use with cline , add the server config:

 On MacOS: `~/Library/Application Support/Claude/claude_desktop_config.json`
 On Windows: `%APPDATA%/Claude/claude_desktop_config.json`